 The greatest final mile

-This year, the Great North Run is returning to its original route with its spectacular seaside finish line.
-That means the return of the amazing, final mile along the coast.
+The final mile of the Great North Run is a memorable one along the coast.
 Not only will you be treated to views across the sparkling North Sea, but along the final mile there’s going to be plenty of noise!
 We’ve got steel bands, charity cheer points, DJ trucks, and loads and loads of supporters cheering you all the way along.
 Get ready to experience the greatest final mile…

 Supporters – the ones who make it special

-This lady is one of thousands of amazing supporters who make the Great North Run so incredible.
+This photo shows only a few of the thousands of amazing supporters who make the Great North Run so incredible.
 Without them, those 13.1 miles would feel a lot tougher – and every year our runners sing the praises of the supporters along the route.
 We are maybe a tiny bit biased, but no other supporters can cheer and chant as well as our amazing Great North Run supporters!
 There will be plenty of these creative signs along the way on the day – keep an eye out for them!

 Party at the finish

 It’s tradition to award your successes, if you so wish, with a celebratory pint.
 The fun doesn’t stop after you cross the finish line – you’ve done the hard work, so now you can kick back and enjoy your achievement!
-Visit our Après Run Zone, located at the South Shields finish line, and reenergise with a pint from local Wylam Brewery.
+Visit our Après Run Zone, located at the South Shields finish line.

-We can’t wait to welcome you all back to the Great North Run on Sunday 11 September.
-Don’t forget to keep an eye out for these defining moments and share any photos on the day with the #GreatNorthRun
+If you do get a spot, don’t forget to keep an eye out for these defining moments and share any photos on the day with the #GreatNorthRun!